 Start with educating yourself about the changes taking place in your industry and in our country.
 Making the right decisions becomes clearer when you’re aware of what’s happening around you.

-Consider aligning with a mentor who can advise and guide you on how to make your business profitable in South Africa in 2018.
+Consider aligning with a business coach who can advise and guide you on how to make your business profitable in South Africa.